abalter/dashboard-as-ide/brief-description.md

-Hi @vitmalina.
-I understand your point, and there may be many who agree with you from a strictly UI theory point of view.
-However, if you look at science-oriented IDEs, they all work like this.
-Scientific programmers are no longer writing programs.
+If you look at science-oriented IDEs, they all work like this.
+Scientific programmers are no longer strictly writing programs.
 We do everything with data and visualization.
 Consequently, IDEs have turned into dashboards with this kind of drag-and-drop capability.
 A science-oriented IDE will have source panes, a command line, a terminal, a file explorer, a help panel, a plot panel, a history panel, etc., etc. And the user wants to arrange these to their liking.

+I think the _dashboard_ is becoming an extremely common and versatile application paradigm which has led to a multitude of libraries that each provide _some_ of the toolset needed to make them.
+In fact, I believe that all modern data science IDEs are essentially already dashboards or, in the case of VS Code, a set of plugins to turn a code editor into a dashboard.

-Consider the images below of some common IDEs.
+Consider the following images of RStudio, Spyder, Matlab, and VS Code:

+The basis of these applications are a grid of _panels_ which may further contain sub-panels or tabs.
+Generally, these panels have header bars and can be placed within the application window with some amount of freedom.
+Likewise for the sub-panels and tabs.
+In most cases these can be minimized, maximized, closed, dragged and dropped, and even popped-out and re-docked.

+These panels can contain many different widget types such as editors, data tables, file explorers, command terminals, plots, help documentation, and others.
+There are great widget libraries that can be used for these.
+But for the basic dashboard/IDE functionality, I haven't found a single library with all the needed features/properties.

 I want to build a pure javascript IDE like that.
-I understand that may be different from your use case.
-But it is why I want a UI with this sort of flexibility.

 # Matlab